Hallur20/AlgorithmAssignment3/ReadMe.md

   <li>Monkey 5</li>
 </ul>

-<h2>we decided to make our own method that checks the category of a passenger and returns it's priority:</h2>
+<h2>we decided to make our own method that checks the category of a passenger and returns it's priority.
+The reason we have not
+ used the compareTo in passenger.java is that we were unsure if we should make any changes in the package the file was located in.</h2>

 ```java
 @Override